Reverb.com: Growth and international expansion

 In August 2017, Reverb was named No. 18 on the Inc 5000 list of fastest-growing private companies, with 12,327 percent three-year growth (2013–2016.)
 In 2016, the company generated $16 million in revenue and supported $240 million in sales of new and used equipment through its platform.
 As of December 2017, the company anticipated closing out the year with close to $400 million in sales.
 In August 2016, Reverb hired its first on-the-ground employees in the UK, France, and Australia.
 In the same month, the company launched its mobile app outside of North America.
 Within a year of its expansion into Europe, the company grew its users in the region by 700 percent and its sales in the region by 300 percent.
 As of 2017, the company has additional team members in Germany and Japan.

+In late 2017, it launched Reverb LP, an online marketplace for LPs and other physical music, and the Reverb Foundation, with non-profit supporting programs and initiatives to increase access to music education, equipment, and playing opportunities.

-Acquisition by Etsy
+Acquisition and sale by Etsy

-On August 15, 2019, Etsy completed the acquisition of Reverb.com for $275 million in cash, subject to certain adjustments with respect to cash, working capital, transaction expenses, and the value of equity awards granted in connection with the transaction.
+In August 2019, Etsy completed the acquisition of Reverb.com for $275 million.

-Josh Silverman, Chief Executive Officer of Etsy, commented, "We are excited to officially welcome Reverb's employees and the entire Reverb community to Etsy.
-We see significant potential in the Reverb marketplace and look forward to supporting them as they enable more and more music lovers around the world to buy, sell, connect, and learn.
-It is our goal to unlock further value in what is already a strong and vibrant business with key competitive differentiation."
+In April 2025, Reverb was acquired from Etsy by Creator Partners and Servco, returning it to independent ownership.

 Business model

-Reverb charges a commission fee to the seller and a small percent for credit card processing.
-Kalt said, “When we started Reverb.com, musicians were getting 50¢ on the dollar when they sold something and paying 100¢ on the dollar when they bought something.
-By cutting fees and offering more information about comparable sales, we've narrowed that gap—and gotten millions more instruments on sale."

-Another factor in the company's success is that roughly 85 percent of employees are musicians.
-Dave Depper, touring guitarist for Death Cab for Cutie, said, "My experience has been 100 percent positive.
-You can just tell it's run by people who are musicians or who care about musicians' experience."
-Depper also cited the website's community feel as a positive, and that he is able to buy an instrument before a tour and sell it for about the same price after.
+Reverb allows sellers to create free listings for musical instruments and other related equipment.
+Reverb then charges a commission fee to the seller and a percentage fee for credit card processing upon sale.
+To help users determine market values for instruments, Reverb has a price guide of real-time transactional data.
+It offers iPhone and Android apps that include the site's main features, and as of 2017 offered in-person support in the UK, the Netherlands, Australia, Germany, France and Japan.

 The company also provides informative content such as demo videos and how-to articles to drive traffic to the website.

-Artist Shops
+Notable artist sales

 In addition to shops from individuals and dealers, Reverb has hosted sales for a number of notable artists, including: